Spring’s Ugly Side

 Tornadoes can have a wide range of wind speed – but don’t be fooled, even a low-grade tornado with wind speeds up to 85 miles per hour can cause trees to fall, which can lead serious injuries to people and property.
 Most injuries and deaths from a tornado are caused by debris being tossed around by the storm.
 So don’t scoff when the weatherman tells you there is a possibility for bad weather.
 Being aware is the first step to staying safe.

-As a teenager, I lived through the tornado outbreak in Western Pennsylvania.
+As a teenager, I lived through a tornado outbreak in Western Pennsylvania.
 During that one late afternoon outbreak, eight violent tornadoes were spawned (F4/F5) that would go on to kill 89 people.
 What I remember about that afternoon was sunshine and fluffy clouds – the kind of day that everyone loves.
 That evening was full of horrible storms.
 One F4 passed less than a mile from my house – you can still see the scars in the ground if you drive past.

 That event hatched a revolution in reporting and warning of tornadic events.
 Until that outbreak, tornadoes had been just a weather phenomenon of the Midwest.
 After that, we decided to take weather seriously, no matter where you were.
 Now with advanced radar and modeling techniques, we can predict down to a street level where a tornado will hit.